Do you want higher rankings in the search engines?

 In WordPress, make it a habit to set your alt text the moment you upload an image.
 If you haven’t been adding alt tags, go back through your media library and add alt tags to all of your images.
 If it seems like too much work, outsource the task to a freelance developer.

-Adding internal links helps to pass “link juice” or “link power” throughout your website.
+Adding internal link building helps to pass “link juice” or “link power” throughout your website.
 It’s not an exact science, since search engines don’t divulge exactly how much power you get from internal links.
 However, internal links are important.

 Go through each of your pages and blog posts to identify places you can put internal links.
 Here are some basic rules for internal links: